Join us at the picnic

 - Defrosting Ice Queen: Marian, with Harold as her defroster.

 - Deliberate Values Dissonance: In the "You Got Trouble" number, Harold Hill whips the crowd into a panic about the fallout about a pool table being available for play.
 While we know this is a scam, it's still amusing to see the locals get agitated about their kids using language that we consider perfectly innocuous like "Swell" and "So's your old man!"

 - Duet Bonding: Harold Hill gets the members of the River City school board to engage in barbershop quartet bonding.

 - Everybody Knew Already: At the end, Harold tries to confess his true identity to Marian, only for her to tell him she's known all along.

 - Exact Words: Shows up in a modified form.
 Marian was the only friend of "miser Madison," an extremely rich man who, upon his death, donated a large amount of property to River City (including the park and gymnasium).
 He also willed the town the library, but as the Pick-a-Little ladies explain, he only gave the city the building—he left all of the books to Marian.
-Since they are her legal property, she's the only one who can have the job as librarian; presumably, Madison sensed that Marion was disliked in the town and did this to ensure that she would always be employed.
+Since they are her legal property, she's the only one who can have the job as librarian; presumably, Madison sensed that Marian was disliked in the town and did this to ensure that she would always be employed.